oVirt/ovirt-site/source/uncategorized/rest-client-addon.html.md

 wiki_last_updated: 2012-05-28
 ---

+# REST Client Addon

 Two methods for invoking RestAPI requests are described ahead:

-# REST Client Add-on

 Using *firefox* rest client add on:

-Add to firefox the rest-client add-on: <https://addons.mozilla.org/de/firefox/addon/restclient/>
+Add to firefox the rest-client add-on: <https://addons.mozilla.org/en-US/firefox/addon/restclient/>

 Once installed and firefox was restarted, go to Tools --> REST Client<
 > Click on Login button, enter username and password.<